glizzykingdreko/discord-to-do-bot/README.md

 3. When waiting for user response, mark with ⌛
 4. For urgent issues, mark with 🔴
 5. Once resolved, mark with ✅
+6. Use `/toggle` to remove any emoji prefix at any time

 ### Additional Use Cases